How to Wear Hanfu When It’s Hot

 Another style that may come as a surprise is certain styles from the Tang dynasty.
 This is on a case-by-case basis, of course, given how many different kinds of clothing there are in the every flamboyant Tang dynasty, but the nature of a lot of Tang dynasty clothing—layers upon layers upon layers—can make the heat hard to bear.

-While a lot of the fabric tends to be light and flowy, Tang dynasty skirts are often layered with several layers of solid and sheer fabric to create a more ethereal look, and there are often more than three or four layers of fabric on top (a basic piece across the chest, a narrow sleeved shirt, a short sleeved beizi, and a wide sleeved jacket) and also things like pibo and thick hair accessories that can really make you sweat, so it might not be a good idea to put all that on in the heat.
+While a lot of the fabric tends to be and flowy, Tang dynasty skirts are often layered with several layers of solid and sheer fabric to create a more ethereal look, and there are often more than three or four layers of fabric on top (a basic piece across the chest, a narrow sleeved shirt, a short sleeved beizi, and a wide sleeved jacket) and also things like pibo and thick hair accessories that can really make you sweat, so it might not be a good idea to put all that on in the heat.

 The heziqun, which has gained massive popularity in the past few years, also often has tassels and thick embroidery that thicken and warm the fabric, though some simpler pieces are usually pretty okay.